 Table of Contents

-The Best Liveaboard Trips to Dive with Sharks: An Overview
+The Best Liveaboard Trips to Dive with Sharks: At a Glance

 Year of Commission: 1985 (renovated 2008) Capacity: 18 guests Area of Operation: Costa Rica Dive Destination: Cocos Island Sharks to be encountered: Hammerhead sharks, Whitetip reef sharks, Blacktip reefs harks, Tiger sharks, Thresher sharks, Silky sharks and Prickly sharks